afshinamighi/Courses/basecamp/week02/bc-w02-python-tutorial.md

-# Python 02: Python Programs Need to Decide and Get Organized
+# Python 02: Programs Need to Decide and Get Organized

 ## Introduction